-Every home extension requires a custom plan, which can be completed with the help of a professional builder or an architect.
+Every home extension requires a custom plan, which can be completed with the help of a professional builder.

-Be diligent to look for a professional builder with proven design experience and impeccable workmanship.
+Be diligent to look for a professional builder with proven design experience and impeccable communication.
 Also, discuss the finishing materials to be used to bring your extension to life.
-Try to get at least two quotes, but remember that: cheaper doesn’t always mean better.
-Doing so, will help you to get familiar with the type of expertise you can expect and will help you to make an informed decision.
+Download the ‘5 Mistakes People make when doing Major Renovations’ guide.
+Its a free instant download e-book guide.
+Doing so, will help you to get familiar with the industry and help you choose the right builder for you.